alan-turing-institute/REG-handbook/content/docs/onboarding/new_joiners/systems_set_up.md

 Receive (or be assigned) new computer from IT.
 It will have an admin account for IT, and probably an account for you with a default password.
+Contact your line manager as a matter of urgency if you are not able to get a laptop on your first day at the Turing.

 Log in with the password provided by IT.